Research and Studies

 to be sensitized to the preservation of marine and coastal ecosystems.

 Nassim Al Baher is a three-year initiative funded by l’Agence Française de Développement (AFD) led by Fair Trade Lebanon, and in partnership with the National Centre for Scientific Research (CNRS), Lebanese Developers, and Tabitha for Relief and Development.
 It aims to protect Lebanon’s northern coastal ecosystems while strengthening the livelihoods of fishing communities from Okaibe to Abdeh.
-The project promotes sustainable fishing, reduces plastic pollution, recycling of fishing nets and supports responsible coastal tourism.
+The project promotes sustainable fishing, reduces plastic pollution, supports the recycling of fishing nets, and encourages responsible coastal tourism.

-By supporting fishing cooperatives, training fishermen, empowering women and youth, and raising public awareness, Nassim Al Baher works to build a resilient, inclusive, and environmentally sustainable future for Lebanon’s coastline.
+By supporting fishing cooperatives, training fishers, empowering women and youth, and raising public awareness, Nassim Al Baher works to build a resilient, inclusive, and environmentally sustainable future for Lebanon’s coastline.

 Nassim Al Baher is a three-year initiative by Fair Trade Lebanon, funded by the Agence Française de Développement (AFD), and in partnership with Centre National de la Recherche Scientifique (CNRS), Lebanese Developers, and Tabitha.
 It aims to preserve marine ecosystems and promote sustainable practices for a sustainable and resilient economic development in Lebanon.